JohnKeysCloud/battleship/src/typescript/logic/bs-ship-builder/bs-ship-builder.md

 - **Explicit Handling**: Including all possible keys, even with `undefined` values, makes it clear which combinations are valid but currently not used, and allows for future flexibility if these keys become relevant.

-### `BattleshipFactory imlements IShipOptions` Class
+### `BattleshipBuilder imlements IShipOptions` Class

-`BattleshipFactory` implements the `IShipOptions` interface and provides the actual logic for how the ship’s state changes, such as updating hits, checking if it's sunk, and any other behavior associated with the ship.
+`BattleshipBuilder` implements the `IShipOptions` interface and provides the logic for how the ship instance's state changes, such as updating hits, checking if it's sunk, and any other behavior associated with the ship.

 #### `public` Keyword